-Call it a “clear and present danger,” like the famous novel by that title, or more accurately, “the clear and increasingly present danger.”
+Call it a “clear and present danger,” like the famous novel by that title, or more accurately, “a clear and increasingly present peril.”

 Independent watchdog groups place those numbers much higher, reporting that over 250 Catholic clergy members have faced direct violent ambushes or kidnappings by a combination of jihadist groups (like ISWAP and Boko Haram) and heavily armed criminal syndicates operating for financial ransom.

-During coordinated attacks in late 2024, Islamist militants systematically burned down eight Catholic churches belonging to St. Mary’s Parish in the Gboko Diocese (Benue State), along with the local rectory, schools, and clinics.
+During coordinated attacks in late 2024, Islamist militants systematically burned down eight Catholic churches belonging to St. Mary’s Parish in the Gboko Diocese, along with the local rectory, schools, and clinics.
 Over the past decade, that single diocese has seen more than thirty-two churches destroyed.

 The tracking group Intersociety estimates that roughly 1,200 Christian churches across all denominations are attacked, damaged, or destroyed annually in Nigeria.

-But Muslims are creating the bigger issue and have been increasingly asserting themselves in Europe and North America.
+But Muslims are creating the bigger issue globally and have been increasingly asserting themselves in—some fear “invading”—Europe and North America.

-In Belfast, Northern Ireland, in June, a Sudanese man—and recent refugee—brutally stabbed a local man in the face and head.
-The number of Muslims in the United Kingdo has grown to Between the 2011 and 2021 censuses, the total Muslim population in the UK grew by approximately 1.2 million.
+Up in Belfast, Northern Ireland, in June, a recent Muslim refugee from Sudan brutally stabbed a local man in the face and head.
+The number of Muslims in the United Kingdom has grown between the 2011 and 2021 censuses by approximately 1.2 million.

-To be fair, while Europe sees thousands of anti-Christian hate crimes annually, only a small fraction are committed by Islamic extremists; the vast majority are carried out by secular, political, anarchist, criminal, or mentally disturbed individuals.
+While Europe sees thousands of anti-Christian hate crimes annually, only a fraction are committed by Islamic extremists; the vast majority are carried out by secular, political, anarchist, criminal, or mentally disturbed individuals.

 According to data compiled by the Vienna-based Observatory on Intolerance and Discrimination Against Christians in Europe (OIDAC), over 2,200 anti-Christian hate crimes were documented across Europe in 2024 alone.